gaelberon/GettingAndCleaningData_ProgrammingAssignment/CodeBook.md

 ## Input files

+* `activity_labels.txt`
-* 'activity_labels.txt': Indexes (class labels) and names of the activities measured
+This file contains the indexes (class labels) and names of the activities measured

 Index  | Label
 ------ | -------------------